 Empathy.
 It’s a thing and it’s important.
 Even if it seems impossible to understand why your housemate would use up the last of the milk without saying anything, leaving you with no choice but to face the feral shoppers at your local supermarket, it is still worth trying to consider their point of view.

 Perhaps they woke up in a lower mood than usual because they are missing their family.
 Maybe they were in such a rush to start work that the milk situation slipped their mind and now they feel insanely guilty about it.

 Or maybe they are just a selfish git who couldn’t care less about your morning caffeine fix as long as they get to enjoy their giant bowl of cheerios.

 My point is communicate with them rather than making assumptions and do your best to empathise.
-Chances are they were just being a selfish git, but if we’re honest with ourselves, we’ve all had our selfish moments over these past few weeks and maybe your housemate deserves the occasional free pass.
+Chances are they were just being a selfish git, but if we’re honest with ourselves, we’ve all had our selfish moments over these past few weeks and everyone deserves the occasional free pass.

 Make alone time a priority

 Spending too much time in anyone’s company can leave you feeling irritated and claustrophobic.
 If you’re an introvert, you will already know this – meanwhile the extroverts among us have spent the last two months learning this lesson the hard way.